 Jesus taught the following:

-Jesus and the Father are Two!"But if I do judge, my decisions are right, because I am not alone.
+Jesus Is The Father Myth Demolished"But if I do judge, my decisions are right, because I am not alone.
 I stand with the Father, who sent me.
 In your own Law it is written that the testimony of two men is valid.
 I am one who testifies for myself; my other witness is the Father, who sent me."
 Then they asked him, "Where is your father?"
 "You do not know me or my Father," Jesus replied.
 "If you knew me, you would know my Father also."
 (John 8:16-19)Two separate and distinct personages are shown in that passage when referring to Jesus and the Father, just like in the Old Testament passage, which the Lord referred to.
 In other words, they are two just like 1+1=2.

 Furthermore, Jesus prayed to the Father.
 This also shows he can't be the Father.
 If he was, then he prayed to himself, which is ludicrous: